runtimeverification/gitbook-kontrol/glossary/kontrol-toml.md

 ## Use case from real world project

-The following is a kontrol.toml file from a real world project, including options that were found to be useful in practice.
+The following is a kontrol.toml file from a real world project, including options useful in practice.

 ```toml
 [build.default]